MolecularTeam/DyMol/README.md

 **TL;DR:** We propose a novel method for tackling dynamic many-objective molecular optimization problem by utilizing objective decomposition and progressive optimization.

-(a) **Objective Decomposition:** our method decomposes complex many-objective sets into more manageable sub-problems facilitated by our decomposition module, which analyzes the complexities of each objective and automatically determines the order in which they should be prioritized during optimization.
+(a) **Objective Decomposition:** our method decomposes complex many-objective sets into more manageable sub-problems facilitated by our decomposition module, which analyzes the complexities of each objective and automatically determines the order.

 (b) **Progressive Optimization:** the optimization begins with a single objective and systematically incorporates additional objectives based on the decomposition order.